1cbyc/aviation-safety-management-system/README.md

 I used the MIT License.

 ## About Contributing
-see, i am open to receiving contribution. just fork the repo, and make changes
+see, i am open to receiving contribution. just fork the repo, and make changes and push here, i would review and revert. if it looks good to me, i will push